-Under the new deal, which guarantees the race on F1’s calendar until 2026, Silverstone agreed to pay an estimated £12m annually with the fee reportedly escalating by 5 percent per year rather than 10 percent as is common with F1 race promotion contracts.
-It is a good deal for Silverstone but fans will still catch the brunt of it because F1 circuits have to cover the cost of the race hosting fee from ticket sales alone.
-FOA takes all revenue from trackside advertising and corporate hospitality which leads to circuits struggling to break even.
-It explains why Silverstone has made a loss as often as it has made a profit in the past four years.
+Under the new deal, which guarantees the race on F1’s calendar until 2026, Silverstone agreed to pay an estimated £12m annually, with the fee reportedly escalating by 5 per cent per year rather than 10 per cent as is common with F1 race promotion contracts.
+It is a good deal for Silverstone, but fans will still catch the brunt of it because F1 circuits have to cover the cost of the race hosting fee from ticket sales alone.
+FOA takes all revenue from trackside advertising and corporate hospitality, leading circuits to struggle to break even.
+It explains why Silverstone has lost as often as it has made a profit in the past four years.

-To make its projections Formula Money took the highest and lowest ticket prices from the British GP over the past four years and worked out the average amount by which they had been increasing.
+To make its projections, Formula Money took the highest and lowest ticket prices from the British GP over the past four years and worked out the average amount by which they had been increasing.
 This percentage increase was then halved and applied to the current highest, lowest and median ticket prices and projected forward for 17 years.
 Formula Money halved the percentage increase since the race hosting fee will increase by half the amount by which it has been rising over the past four years.
-The hosting fee is Silverstone’s biggest cost and accordingly its revenues have to increase to cover it.
+The hosting fee is Silverstone’s biggest cost; its revenues must increase to cover it.

 So, in a nutshell, not only were Formula Money’s projections based on the rate of inflation and VAT in force, but they were also extremely generous towards Silverstone.
-It seems unlikely that over the next 17 years the ticket prices for the British GP will only rise by 50 percent of the rate by which they have been increasing over the past four years, however any increase beyond this rate could not be justified by the data.
-Crucially, if it wasn’t for the new deal the fans would be paying an even higher price.
+It seems unlikely that over the next 17 years, the ticket prices for the British GP will only rise by 50 per cent of the rate by which they have been increasing over the past four years.
+However, the data could not justify any increase beyond this rate.
+Crucially, if it weren’t for the new deal, the fans would be paying an even higher price.

-The research shows that if Silverstone’s fee was increasing by 10 percent annually the average ticket price would be £692 by 2026 with the cheapest rising nearly four fold to £485 and the most expensive being £721.
-Accordingly the fans will make a hypothetical saving and so will Silverstone itself.
+The research shows that if Silverstone’s fee were increasing by 10 per cent annually, the average ticket price would be £692 by 2026, with the cheapest rising nearly four-fold to £485 and the most expensive being £721.
+Accordingly, the fans will make a hypothetical saving, and so will Silverstone itself.

 The big question is whether Silverstone has bitten off more than it can chew.
-After all, with increasing ticket prices the crowds are likely to fall which could then lead to more years of losses with little support to fall back on.
-Although the British GP attracted the biggest crowds of any F1 race last year, with 120,000 spectators turning up on Sunday, it is the only event on the calendar which has no government support.
+After all, with increasing ticket prices, the crowds are likely to fall, leading to more years of losses with little support to fall back on.
+Although the British GP attracted the biggest crowds of any F1 race last year, with 120,000 spectators turning up on Sunday, it is the only calendar event with no government support.

-Silverstone’s sole silver lining is that by 2026 one imagines that F1 will no longer be run by current boss Bernie Ecclestone and its new chief executive will presumably put Britain on the same status as Monza and Monaco which pay next to nothing to host their races.
-Ironically for a circuit which hosted the first round of the world championship in 1950, Silverstone may have to scrape through until 2026 to truly secure its status in F1 for good.
+Silverstone’s sole silver lining is that by 2026 one imagines that F1 will no longer be run by current boss Bernie Ecclestone and its new chief executive will presumably put Britain on the same status as Monza and Monaco, which pay next to nothing to host their races.
+Ironically for a circuit which hosted the first round of the world championship in 1950, Silverstone may have to scrape through until 2026 to secure its status in F1 for good truly.